kananahmadov2001/FitHub/README.md

     - Copying selected workout plans to another user's account.
     - Removing any existing plans for the target user before sharing.

-Here is the more in-depth analysis of 'Challenge' feature and steps in the `challenge.php`:
+Here is the more in-depth analysis of 'Challenge' feature and steps:
 * "Challenge" feature allows users to track their fitness activities and progress in a gamified manner.
 Users can select different workout types, specify the duration of each workout, and accumulate points based on their activities.
 The goal is to reach a specified number of points (60 points in this case), encouraging users to stay active.
 For this feature, I utilized a combination of PHP for backend processing and JavaScript for dynamic frontend updates.
 I also used sessions for tracking progress, AJAX for seamless updates, and visual feedback through a progress bar and congratulatory messages and effects enhances the user experience, making it both interactive and motivating.
 * Session Management and Initialization.
 * User Identification: checking the username stored in the session.
 If no username is available, it defaults to 'Guest'.